 Change the fourth and fifth paragraphs as follows:

 The VHT/HE/Ranging NDP Announcement frame contains at least one STA Info field.
-If the VHT/HE/Ranging NDP Announcement frame contains only one STA Info field, then in the case of VHT, or HE or EHT NDP Announcement frames the RA field is set to the address of the STA that can provide feed- back (see 10.37.5.2 (Rules for VHT sounding protocol sequences), 26.7 (HE sounding operation), 35.7 (EHT sounding operation)), while in the case of Ranging NDP Announcement frames, the RA address is set to the address of the RSTA or ISTA that is the intended recipient of the frame.
-If the VHT/HE/Ranging NDP Announcement frame contains more than one STA Info field, then the RA field is set to the broadcast address.
+If the VHT/HE/Ranging NDP Announcement frame contains only one STA Info field (#13542)with a value less than 2008 in the AID11 subfield, then in the case of VHT, or HE or EHT NDP Announcement frames the RA field is set to the address of the STA that can provide feed- back (see 10.37.5.2 (Rules for VHT sounding protocol sequences), 26.7 (HE sounding operation), 35.7 (EHT sounding operation)), while in the case of Ranging NDP Announcement frames, the RA address is set to the address of the RSTA or ISTA that is the intended recipient of the frame.
+If the VHT/HE/Ranging NDP Announcement frame contains more than one STA Info field (#13542)with a value less than 2008 in the AID11 subfield, then the RA field is set to the broadcast address.

 The TA field is set to the address of the STA transmitting the VHT/HE/Ranging NDP Announcement frame or the bandwidth signaling TA of the STA transmitting the VHT/HE/Ranging NDP Announcement frame.
 In an EHT NDP Announcement frame transmitted by an EHT STA that is a STA 6G with 320 M bandwidth support in a non-HT or non-HT duplicate format and where the scrambling sequence and SERVICE field carry the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is set to a bandwidth signaling TA.
 In an VHT/HE/Ranging NDP Announcement frame transmitted by a VHT STA, or an HE STA, an EHT STA that is not a STA 6G or an EHT STA that is a STA 6G without 320 M bandwidth support in a non-HT or non-HT duplicate format and where the scrambling sequence carries the TXVECTOR parameter CH_BANDWIDTH_IN_NON_HT, the TA field is set to a bandwidth signaling TA.